dishonesthips/EeyoreAlarm/README.md

 # Eeyore Alarm #

 This is an alarm that doesn't turn off until you leave your room.
-Please do not depend on it to actually work if you need to wake up.

 ## Dependencies ##